 - JSON signing

 - JSON encryption

-The GDS CA must sign and issue the certificates.
-You need to enrol with the GDS CA before you can raise a CSR.
+You must enrol with the GDS Certificate Authority (CA) before you can raise a CSR.

-This documentation gives examples of how you’d follow this process using OpenSSL.
+This documentation gives examples of how you would follow this process using OpenSSL.
 You can use other methods if you prefer.

 Keep your keys secure

 - limit access to your key material

 If you suspect your keys have been compromised: